benjamindominikmaier/mixedstrobes_altstrobes/README.md

 - functions to generate strobemers in Python
 - a tool `StrobeMap` implemented in both C++ and Python
 - a modified version of 'minimap2' for strobemers
-- scripts used for the evaluations in the [paper LINK](https://www.biorxiv.org/content/10.1101/2022.10.13.512198v1)
+- scripts used for the evaluations in the [paper LINK](https://www.biorxiv.org/content/10.1101/2022.10.13.512198)

 # C++ functions

-The C++ library `strobemers_cpp/index.[cpp/hpp]` contains functions for creating altstrobes, mixedstrobes, randstobes, hybridstrobes and minstrobes.
+The C++ library `strobemers_cpp/index.[cpp/hpp]` contains functions for creating altstrobes, multistrobes, mixedstrobes, randstobes, hybridstrobes, and minstrobes.

-You can copy the `index.cpp` and `index.hpp` files in the `strobemers_cpp` folder in this repository if you want to use either altstrobes, mixedstrobes, randstobes, hybridstrobes, or minstrobes in your project.
+You can copy the `index.cpp` and `index.hpp` files in the `strobemers_cpp` folder in this repository if you want to use either altstrobes, multistrobes, mixedstrobes, randstobes, hybridstrobes, or minstrobes in your project.
 They have the same user interface as described [here](https://github.com/ksahlin/strobemers#c-functions).

 # Python functions

-The `indexing_Maier_altstrobes.py` module located in the `modules` folder contains functions for generating k-mers, spaced k-mers, minimizers, and strobemers (minstrobes, hybridstrobes, randstrobes, mixedstrobes, and altstrobes) of any order.
+The `indexing_Maier_altstrobes.py` module located in the `modules` folder contains functions for generating k-mers, spaced k-mers, minimizers, and strobemers (minstrobes, hybridstrobes, randstrobes, mixedstrobes, altstrobes, and multistrobes) of any order.
 They have the same user interface as described [here](https://github.com/ksahlin/strobemers#python-functions).

 # StrobeMap (C++)